Wild and wonderful, Washington DC

 NATIONAL INSTITUTES OF HEALTH, MARYLAND

-Working under a roofing manufacturer, we took over maintenance in 2014 as an experienced local contractor.
-This irrigated greenroof has extensive and semi-intensive sections and features medicinal plants.
-A gardener's touch and lots of TLC are what makes this roof a success.
-Recently NIH rebid the roof and maintenance was handed over to a GSA contractor.
+Working under a roofing manufacturer in 2014 we brought horticultural expertise to the team to manage this irrigated greenroof.
+Designed with both extensive and semi-intensive sections and featuring medicinal plants, a gardener's touch and lots of TLC are what made this roof a success.